valencia21/valencia21.github.io/_posts/2021-06-18-moral-uncertainty-tool.markdown

 *In its current state, this tool is quite user-unfriendly.
 To use, copy a version of the tool to your Google Drive.
 Further instructions at the bottom of this post.

-*For the reader, please bear in mind that I am by no means an expert at any of the topics touched upon here, and my breakdown and tool may contain mistakes.*
+*For the reader, please bear in mind that I am by no means an expert at any of the topics touched upon here, and my summary and tool may contain mistakes.*

-*Much of this post is simply a rearranging of the ideas in Moral Uncertainty, and my interpretation of those ideas.
+*Much of this post is simply a rearranging of the ideas in Moral Uncertainty and my interpretation of those ideas.
 I claim no part of these ideas as my own work; full credit goes to the authors.
 Any and all mistakes my own.*

 Moral Uncertainty has some focus on the following, not covered in this post, including: